bruceravel/SCFtests/README.md

 This is the first example of dependence of the E0 parameter on theoretical model.
-The ultimate value of Feff's threshold energy depends the model.
+The ultimate value of Feff's threshold energy depends on the model.
 The starting condition is not the same in _Feff6_ as in _Feff8_ without self-consistency.
 This is seen by the 3.3 eV shift in fitted E0 value.
 Furthermore, the threshold changes as charge is transferred and self-consistency is reached.
 This results in a -6 eV shift relative to _Feff6_.

 My standard explanation of the E0 fitting parameter when I am teaching EXAFS is that it is the parameter that lines up the zero of wavenumber